plpetkov-tech/mila-portfolio/src/arts/horse.md

   - Fine Art
   - Animal Portrait
   - Traditional Art
-description: A traditional acrylic painting with warm tones and accent on the pure heart and natural innocence of the horse
+description: A traditional acrylic painting with warm tones and accent on the pure heart and natural innocence of the horse.
 ---
 A traditional acrylic painting with warm tones and accent on the pure heart and natural innocence of the horse.